Retroperitoneal lymph node dissection (RPLND)

-When testicular cancer has spread to the retroperitoneal lymph nodes, some men may need further surgery after having chemotherapy.
+When testicular cancer has spread to the retroperitoneal lymph nodes, you may need further surgery after having chemotherapy.
 Sometimes, a CT scan may show the lymph nodes are enlarged (longer than 1cm).
 They may have shrunk after chemotherapy, but are still bigger than they should be.
 This may mean the lymph nodes have cells inside that could become cancer in the future.
 Surgery to remove them is the only way of knowing for sure.

-Rarely, these lymph nodes are removed in men with early-stage non-seminoma who cannot have surveillance or adjuvant chemotherapy.
+Rarely, these lymph nodes are removed in people with early-stage non-seminoma who cannot have surveillance or adjuvant chemotherapy.
 This shows if the cancer has spread or not and removes any nodes that might be affected.

 A RPNLD is a major operation that is only done by experienced surgeons in specialist centres.
 The surgeon and nurse will explain what is involved, and the possible complications and side effects.

 The operation is done under a general anaesthetic.
 The surgeon makes a long cut from the top of your tummy (near your breastbone) to below your belly button.